 Another option is Internations, an expat community with chapters all around the world including Berlin.

-Also see my list of Berlin Meetup groups for meeting new people.
+For even more social meetup options, check my list of Berlin Meetup groups for meeting new people.

 Just Get Out There